The purpose of a library policy is to:

 To support the Saline County Library’s mission of providing traditional and innovative library resources, programs and services, we have expanded our collections to include what might be considered nontraditional library collections, to create a Library of Things.
 This collection is a major part of the Saline County Library’s Strategic Plan.

 The Library of Things collection is developed and managed to meet the cultural, informational, educational, and recreational needs of library patrons of all ages in Saline County, and provides members of our community access to technologies they wish to explore and understand or to which they may not normally have access.
-The Library’s professional staff will select materials based on the needs of library patrons.
+The Library’s professional staff selects materials based on the needs and interests of library patrons.
 The Library welcomes input from the community concerning the collection.
 All suggestions for purchase are evaluated using the same selections criteria as for other materials and are not automatically added to the collection.

 Due to limited storage space and the staff time necessary to evaluate, test and maintain items in the collection, the Library does not accept materials that are not outright gifts, and cannot guarantee the permanence of a gift in the collection.
 Materials donated to the Library are received with the understanding that they are subject to the same selection, evaluation and withdrawal criteria as material acquired for purchase.

-The David O. Demuth Arkansas Collection collects to original and secondary materials in a variety of formats in the following subject areas: history of the state of Arkansas, genealogy resources from all 75 Arkansas counties, genealogy resources from states along major migration routes to Arkansas, Saline County school yearbooks, Saline County obituary records on microfilm, and scrapbooks from local organizations and individuals.
-The Demuth Collection is also the repository of the Library’s digital archives.
+The David 0.
+Demuth Arkansas Collection collects original and secondary materials in a variety of formats in the following subject areas: history of the state of Arkansas, Saline County school yearbooks, Saline County obituary records on microfilm, and scrapbooks from local organizations and individuals.

 Statement of Accessibility